Pranavesh-Panakkal/Zettlr-Latex-Academic/README.md

 ![](image.png)

 ## Steps to install
-1. Install font 'CMU Serif'
+1. Install font 'CMU Serif' if not available
-2. Past the contents in the custom.css to
+2. Copy the contents from the custom.css
+3. Paste to Zettlr menu File -- Preferences -- Custom CSS and save

 ## Instructions to install
-- Download the file from https://sourceforge.net/projects/cm-unicode/
+- Download the file from https://sourceforge.net/projects/cm-unicode/ or other sources